Vasiliki (Vicky) Drakopanagiotaki (P.G.Dip.Psychotherapy, M.Ed. Autism)

 A therapy session is 60 minutes long.
 I request that clients arrive 5 minutes earlier.
 This will help us settle in well and begin our work at a good pace.

-The fee for one-to-one counselling & psychotherapy is £40 per session.
-The fee is paid in advance of the session in cash - this means that the final session is already paid for.
+The fee for one-to-one counselling & psychotherapy is £50 per session.
+The fee is paid in advance of the session in cash or BACS - this means that the final session is already paid for.

 What to expect in our first session